sodascience/open_supply_hub/README.md

   * Section "Obtain data via API" shows how to extract data from the API

 ### Output
-* Using the JSON dumpts: Two CSV files, one with information about the facilities (name, address, etc), one with information about the contributions (date, supplier, etc)
+* Using the JSON dumps: Two CSV files, one with information about the facilities (name, address, etc), one with information about the contributions (date, supplier, etc)
-* Using the API: One CSV file in the same format as the Excel/CSV exports from the website
+* Using the API: One CSV file in the same format as the Excel/CSV exports from the website.

 ### License